kidscancode/godot_recipes/src/content/2D/2d_align_surface.md

 ## Solution

 {{% notice warning %}}
-As of Godot 3.2, there is a bug preventing KinematicBody2D's `stop_on_slope` parameter from working correctly.
+As of Godot 3.2, there is a bug preventing {{< gd-icon KinematicBody2D >}} `KinematicBody2D`'s `stop_on_slope` parameter from working correctly.
 The technique in this recipe can be used as a workaround for this problem.
 See [GitHub](https://github.com/godotengine/godot/issues) for details and other suggestions regarding this issue.
 {{% /notice %}}

 We'll start with a basic kinematic platform character.
 See the [Platform character](/godot_recipes/2d/platform_character/) recipe for details.